jackgoffinet/autoencoded-vocal-analysis/docs/source/segment.rst

 quantile can be deleted by entering it again.
 When we press :code:`s` to stop, the syllables between each consecutive quantile are written to :code:`syll_seg_dirs`.

+You can also extract time-warped syllables from time-warped song segments.
+See :code:`ava.segmenting.template_segmentation.segment_sylls_from_warped_songs`.
+This works similarly to :code:`ava.segmenting.template_segmentation.segment_sylls_from_songs`, except it directly writes warped spectrograms to :code:`.hdf5` files instead of writing syllable segment to :code:`.txt` files.